-Meep contains a density-based adjoint solver for efficiently computing the gradient of an arbitrary function of the mode coefficients (S-parameters) or DFT fields with respect to on a discrete spatial grid in a subregion of the cell (i.e., a
+Meep has a density-based adjoint solver for efficiently computing the gradient of an arbitrary function of the mode coefficients (S-parameters), DFT fields, and far fields (using the analytic near-to-far field transformation) with respect to on a discrete spatial grid (a

 There are six Jupyter notebooks that demonstrate the main features of the adjoint solver.

 More documentation will be available soon.